ZeenathZahra/ZeenathZahra/README.md

 * 📖 Pursuing Bachelors In Software Engineering @ [The Open University Of SriLanka](https://ou.ac.lk/).

-* 🎓 Developing Mobile Applications with Dart And Flutter.
+* 🎓 Developing Mobile Applications with React Native.

 * 💡 Open to collaborating on projects and innovative ideas.